jkotlinski/gbchrono/README.md

 ## Why Participate?

- * It is fun and easy!
+ * It is fun and easy
- * Contribute to Game Boy science!
+ * Contribute to Game Boy science
- * Learn more about your Game Boy!
+ * Learn more about your Game Boy